2022 Oder environmental disaster

-While the cause is not yet clear, theories include the effects of the summer heat and lower water levels due to the European drought, reduced oxygen levels due to the heat and nutrient loading, a spike in oxygen levels due to the introduction of an oxidizing agent, and pollution by chemicals including mercury, mesitylene, salts or other sewage, as well as the possibility of an algal bloom.
+At first the cause was not clear, theories included the effects of the summer heat and lower water levels due to the European drought, reduced oxygen levels due to the heat and nutrient loading, a spike in oxygen levels due to the introduction of an oxidizing agent, and pollution by chemicals including mercury, mesitylene, salts or other sewage, as well as the possibility of an algal bloom.
+It was later determined to be an algal bloom, which was made possible by the discharge of saline industrial wastewater into the river on the Polish side, is now considered the probable cause of the disaster.

 The Polish authorities were slow to react, causing a scandal and resulting in the dismissal of officials responsible for water management and environmental protection.
-A reward of a million zlotys (about US$210,000 or €210,000 as of August 2022) was offered for information about possible culprits.
+A reward of 1 million zlotys (about €222,000, as of September 2023) was offered for information about possible culprits.

 Background

 The Oder flows through the city of Ostrava, across the Czech–Polish border, terminates the Gliwice Canal, passes through Lower Silesia including the city of Wrocław, and farther forms the German–Polish border until it flows into the Baltic Sea.
 It is engineered to carry heavy barge traffic.

 Decades ago, the Oder river was extremely polluted before reaching Wrocław due to the heavy industrialization in Ostrava, Upper Silesia (connected through the Canal and the Kłodnica river having many large coal mines around), and Lower Silesia.
 Large chemical factories are in Kędzierzyn-Koźle at the Canal.
 Europe's largest coke (fuel) plant is located in Zdzieszowice just above Opole.
 Nowa Ruda (the 21st most polluted city in the European Union in 2015) with another coal mine lies in the mountains in the basin of Eastern Neisse, another of Oder's tributaries.
 The Jelcz factory is located near Oława just above Wrocław while a chemical plant - just below in Brzeg Dolny.
 Further west of Wrocław, in the basin of the Kaczawa tributary, lies Legnica with large copperworks KGHM and factories, whereas copper ore is mined in nearby Lubin.
 In the basin of the Bystrzyca (Oder) tributary, south of Legnica, there is the sizable city of Walbrzych with more coal mines, a coke plant, chemical and textile factories, which use chemical dyes and large amounts of water.
 In the basin of the Lusatian Neisse tributary, along which the Polish-German border is extended south of Oder, and south of Görlitz, lies the Turów coal mine supplying the nearby Turów Power Station with lignite often containing toxic heavy metals and sulfur.

 As recently as 2012, the Oder transported over 100 tonnes of heavy metals in its waters into the Baltic Sea.

-In 2022, Poland banned imports of Russian coal and started to rapidly increase domestic production.